usds/us-forms-system/docs/building-a-form/common-definitions.md

 ### Phone

 A phone number with basic validation.
-Call this exported function, optionally passing it the label for the field (the default is "Phone").
+You can pass this function the label to be used on the field.

 ![A phone field without focus, with focus, invalid data, and valid data](../images/definitions/phone.png)

 ```js